AndersDeath/diary2/000-current.md

 # 18 April - Donnerstag - Berlin - 574 Tag der Einwanderung - Cold Cloudy

 I was coding for a whole day and to be hones lost the track what I needed to do.
 I am really tired and want just to lie and die.
-I had a german class today it was really hard and heavy I feel so stupid and so
+I had a german class today it was really hard and heavy I feel so stupid and so.